 The latest obesity rates have U.S. adults clocking in at 42.4% obese, and numbers continue to increase.
 That’s a good motivator for many to start shedding pounds — the health and physical appearance benefits speak for themselves.

 Fortunately, the tech world we live in today offers a variety of smart gadgets that can make the journey just a little bit easier.
-We searched for weight loss tech for your home.
-We’re not talking about gadgets like air fryers, blenders, and elliptical machines — most people know to try those.
-We looked for new or unique products you could use at home.
+We searched for weight loss tech for your home — not just gadgets like air fryers, blenders, and elliptical machines, but new or unique products you can use to really make a difference.
 Check out our collection of weight loss gadgets for your home.

 If you eat the right portion sizes, it can help you monitor and regulate your calorie intake and stay within the United States Department of Agriculture’s recommended guidelines.
 For instance, the guidelines say that a moderately active female between the ages of 26 and 50 should eat 2,000 calories per day, and a moderately active male between the ages of 26 and 45 should eat 2,600 calories per day.

 If you’re eating one and a half times the serving size, but only counting the calories for one serving, this can cause you to gain weight without even realizing what you’re doing wrong.
 This food portion plate can help prevent accidental (or purposeful) overeating.

 If you really want to commit to eating the right portion sizes, opt for a food scale.
 Weighing your food isn’t just for personal trainers and fitness junkies.
 If you weigh and pre-portion your meals, it can promote the mindset that food is fuel.
 It can also save you time throughout the workweek.